How To Write A Song: That Will Make You Better

 How to Write a Song: Create a Catchy Hook

-The hook is probably the most important element of your song—it's catchy.
+The hook is probably the most critical element of your song—it's catchy.
 That's what people remember.
 Here's how to do it:

 • Make it short: Keep it simple.
 Just use 4 to 8 words.
 It's simple to remember.

 • Use Repetition: Repeat the hook.
-You repeat the same words or phrases in rhythm.
+You repeat the exact words or phrases in rhythm.

 • Emotional Impact: It should have emotional weight.
 That is why the best hooks make people feel something.